 With ssl enabled, from a workstation or laptop in the same network connect to your Raspberry with ssh using putty(.exe).
 And making a good putty configuration is well worth the trouble.

-Think of nice and readable colours, a good font, window title etc..
+Start with nice and readable colours, think about font, window title as well as on clipboard+mouse behaviour.
 When satisfied give the configuration a recognisable name, like e.g. rasp61.
 Best use the Raspberry's unique hostname.
-For multiple accesses (LAN and WL AN) you need extra names.
+When needing multiple accesses (LAN and WL AN) you'll need extra names; as the configurations are connection specific.
 To re-use the configuration command putty -load rasp61 -l pi

 Change the "-I pi" (meaning log-in as user pi) when wanting another user account to log-in or omit the "-I name" option to interactively entering the user.
-Optionally make an icon with the command.